stechtmann/Weekly-Assigments/hgcA_hits_fasta_extract.md

-## Pipeline for HgcA identification
+## Pipeline for HgcA identification from SCG.
+You just have to modify the input files for the MetaG_T.faa

 1. Merging sequences together